Tsunami Preparedness

 When Should I Evacuate?

 • GO ON FOOT.
-Roads may be damaged.
-Remember what PCH looks like on a Saturday in July - the last place you want to be when a tsunami strikes the coast is trapped in gridlocked traffic.
+Remember what PCH looks like on a Saturday in July - the last place you want to be when a tsunami strikes is trapped in traffic.

 • Move at least 90 feet above sea level.
 If this is not possible, move as far inland as you can.